Health notifications

 }

-The SquaredUp Cloud channel configuration requires the webhook URL and JSON:
+The SquaredUp destination configuration requires the webhook URL and JSON:

-In SquaredUp Cloud browse to Settings and then click Notifications.
+In SquaredUp browse to Settings and then click Notifications.

-Click Add new channel and then select the channel from the dropdown.
+Click Add Destination and then select the destination where the notifications should be sent to from the list of integrations.

 Display Name:

-Enter a name for your channel.
-This helps you to identify this channel in the list of your channels.
+Enter a name for your destination.
+This helps you to identify this destination in the list of your destinations.

 URL:

-Paste the webhook URL to configure the channel in SquaredUp Cloud.
+Paste the webhook URL to configure the destination in SquaredUp.

 Body: